mkskh/social_network/README.md

 Also, each user can create an advertisement for the sale (or give away for free) some of their things that they no longer need.

 ### Features and Updates:
+-Implemented recommendation section on the templates for users who don't have subscriptions
+- Implemented recommendation system based on users who have sme posts
 - Implemented the system where in the news feed we can see only posts from our subscriptions
 - Created tests for "Feed" app
 - Created design for messaging templates
 - Added "Subscribe" and "Send a message" buttons on the Search page
 - Implemented Messaging system + notification of new message
 - Implemented Subscription system